Southern Cross Austereo slashes open source costs by 50%

 To overcome the lack of visibility, SCA thoroughly researched the market and looked at multiple providers.
 It finally identified New Relic as ideal for its needs.

 "New Relic has the best support and technical prowess.
 We have tried other tools from similar companies and had problems with either support or with the toolset itself which is why we made the switch," Amit says.

 SCA found implementation very easy, especially with the support received from the New Relic team.
-While only managed as a side project due to different priorities in the business, “everything was up and running within a month”, he recalls.
+While only managed as a side project due to different priorities in the business, everything was up and running within a month.

 SCA set up a standard dashboard in its network centre that shows the current status of all its applications.
 “It’s a simple display that shows whether an app is up or down, and isn’t overwhelming in terms of detail so the first level support team can quickly trigger an on-call,” Amit explains.

-More specific dashboards have also been set up, such as alerts for certificate expirations if auto-refresh stops working.
-Further dashboards are planned for the leadership team in the future to provide a clear view of the business impact of technology initiatives and to enable real-time decision making at the executive level.
+Specific New Relic dashboards have also been set up, as have New Relic alerts for certificate expirations in case auto-refresh stops working.
+Future dashboards are also planned for the leadership team, in order to provide a clear view of the business impact of technology initiatives and to enable real-time decision-making at the executive level.

-Since LiSTNR went live, radio & podcast streaming has grown significantly.
+Since going live, LiSTNR's radio and podcast streaming has grown significantly.
 The volume of content consumed per signed-in user has also grown equally, which is reflective of users seeing value in the app.

 New Relic alerts have also led to significant productivity gains.
-The team has set up alerts for certain shows so it knows of any problems with data syncing the day before the show is due to air.
-Engineers can immediately jump on an issue and fix or patch the problem.
+By setting up alerts for certain shows so that any problems can be identified the day before the show is due to air, engineers are able to immediately jump on an issue and fix or patch problems.
 This has greatly improved customer experience, as the team is now the first, instead of the last, to know about any problems.

 "Putting alerts into place has really helped a lot.
 We get instantly alerted about issues and can fix them straight away, rather than waiting until end users are impacted and registering complaints.